jcbym/jcbym.github.io/about.md

 My research is in human-computer interaction, with a focus on end-user programming tools.
 Lately, I've been interested in enabling end users to manipulate the *structure* and *representation* of information across media.
 If you're also excited about these things, or if you're looking to get involved in research, I would love to hear from you!

 In the past, I worked on program synthesis, CS education, and biology.
-I did my undergrad and MS at UC Berkeley, where I worked with [Sarah E. Chasins](https://schasins.com/) and [Justin Lubin](https://jlubin.net/).
+I did my undergrad and master's at UC Berkeley, where I worked with [Sarah E. Chasins](https://schasins.com/) and [Justin Lubin](https://jlubin.net/).
 I owe a lot to my amazing mentors, past and present!

 ## Publications
 <sup>(\* = equal contribution, † = research mentee)</sup>